 - A. Do not subject piles to fracture by impact, bending stresses, abrasion, or other injury during delivery, storage, and handling. - B. Replace damaged piles to satisfaction of Contract Administrator. - C. Lift piles only at approved pickup points, by means of a bridle or slings attached to pile at marked pickup points. - D. Store piling on substantial and unyielding foundations. - 1.
 Blocking: Sufficient to ensure that stored or stacked members will be supported at designated pickup points, plus one intermediate row of supports between each pickup point. - 2.
 Bearing Points of Tiered Members: Locate one above other. - 3.
 Tiering of piles more than four high, or storage of materials or equipment on piles, is not permitted.

 1.8 SEQUENCING AND SCHEDULING

-A. Complete foundation excavation for each new facility, including construction of earth support systems prior to beginning Work under this section.
+A. Complete foundation excavation and earthwork prior to beginning Work under this section.